-So, you are thinking about getting an RV for the upcoming season?
+So, you are thinking about getting an RV?
 If you’re not sure what you’re looking for, an RV show can be a great place to start.
 Attending an RV show allows you to see many models from several different dealers.
 It is a great way to figure out what’s available and what works for you without driving all over town.
 It can also be overwhelming.
 That’s why we’ve put together this RV show survival guide to help you through it all.

-That said, going to an RV show can be frustrating and overwhelming if you don’t know what to expect.
+If you don’t know what to expect, going to an RV show can be frustrating.
 We attended several RV shows before we bought our first camper.
 Now, we’re here to pass along our tips to help you not just survive but thrive at your first RV show.

 RV shows are lots and lots and lots of very similar campers crammed into just about every available space.
 It will take a few hours to see everything.
 Eat a decent meal before you go and take snacks.
 Trust me on this… You will tolerate the process a lot easier if you are not hungry.